iharsuvorau/event-log-converter/README.md

 ## Runtime Performance

+**15x improvement** over pm4py in runtime.

-A simplistic comparison of running time for the conversion of a 175 MB XES file to CSV and back to XES.
+A simplistic comparison of running time for the conversion of a 175 MB XES file to CSV and back to XES:

 | Tool                | Conversion Type | User Time | System Time | CPU Usage | Total Time |
 |---------------------|-----------------|-----------|-------------|-----------|------------|